michaelagbiaowei/michaelagbiaowei/README.md

 #
 <br/>
 <br/>
-A recent graduate of Udacity Cloud DevOps Engineering Nano Degree and currently a student of AltSchool Africa, Cloud DevOps Engineering.
-I have experience in Cloud Based tools (AWS, AZURE, and GCP), Configuration Management tools like Ansible and I am passionate about CI/CD Build tools like Jenkins, Containerization tools like Docker and Kubernetes, and Infrastructure as Code tools like Terraform and CloudFormation.
-I aspire to get to the pinnacle of Cloud Computing, and I am eager to contribute to the team's success through attentiveness and excellent organizational skills.
+I possess extensive expertise in utilizing Cloud-based platforms such as AWS, Azure, and GCP, alongside Configuration Management tools like Ansible.
+Furthermore, I hold a strong passion for CI/CD Build tools like Jenkins, Containerization tools including Docker and Kubernetes, as well as Infrastructure as Code tools such as Terraform and CloudFormation.
+My ultimate goal is to achieve the highest level of proficiency in Cloud Computing, and I am wholeheartedly committed to making valuable contributions to the team's accomplishments through meticulous attention to detail and exceptional organizational abilities.
 <img align= "right" alt="Coding" src="https://media3.giphy.com/media/f3iwJFOVOwuy7K6FFw/giphy.gif?cid=ecf05e47it4vh1auggmthhb8s05skhndo9jhpyivh1koe2yo&rid=giphy.gif&ct=g">

-- 🔭 I’m currently working on Provisiong IT Infrastructure using Python Boto3
+- 🔭 I’m currently scripting a CI/CD pipeline that deploys a WordPress application
-- 🌱 I’m currently learng IT Infrastructure and System Administration
+- 🌱 I’m currently learning IT Infrastructure and System Administration
 - 👯 I’m looking to collaborate on CI/CD Projects
-- 🤔 I’m looking for help with Laravel Framworks
+- 🤔 I’m looking for help with Laravel Framework
 - 💬 Ask me about Server Administration, Cloud Networking and Security, Web Servers, Infrastructure as Code, CI/CD Build tools, Version Control, Logging and Monitoring
 - 📫 How to reach me: michaelagbia1990@gmail.com
 - 😄 Pronouns: Him/he
-- ⚡ Fun fact: I am a Student of Altschool Africa and ALX
+- ⚡ Fun fact: I was a Student of AltSchool Africa and ALT-Udacity

 <hr>
 <br>